Admin — Agent Templates

 - Save the template

-- Verify any tenant-level prerequisite on Built-in Tools, such as the Web Search provider key or Code Sandbox policy
+- Verify any tenant-level prerequisite on Built-in Tools, such as the Web Search provider key, Firecrawl Web Extraction key, or Code Sandbox policy

 - Run one linked agent as a canary before syncing broadly